Skip to content

 Top Programs

 The fields Bryn Athyn College of the New Church awards the most degrees in, by share of completions.
-Each links to its degree guide — with salary, growth, and the schools with the strongest outcomes.
+Where federal field-of-study data exists, we show what graduates in that major earned early in their careers.
+Each links to its degree guide — or see what someone with your income, scores, and major would pay and earn here in the Students Like You simulator.

 Frequently Asked Questions

-Bryn Athyn College of the New Church, located in Bryn Athyn, Pennsylvania, keeps admissions accessible, extending offers to roughly 83% of those who apply.
+Bryn Athyn College of the New Church, located in Bryn Athyn, Pennsylvania, admits most of the students who apply; the acceptance rate is roughly 83%.
 Admitted students typically arrive with a mid-range ACT score around 28.
-The school reports a graduation rate of roughly 55%.
+The graduation rate is roughly 55%.

-Ten years out, alumni of Bryn Athyn College of the New Church report median earnings of $40,457; prospective students should weigh that figure against the program's cost when calculating return on investment.
+Ten years out, alumni of Bryn Athyn College of the New Church report median earnings of $40,457, a figure worth comparing against the cost of attendance before enrolling.

 Similar Schools